techmyth/techmyth.github.io/content/posts/ntap-nae-ontap.en.md

 ##### Note: I previously done the external KMS setup in Ontap.
 [Link]({{< ref "/posts/ntap-nve-external-key-manager.en.md" >}} "NetApp Volume Encryption Setup with External Key Manager")

-**Step 2:** Validate the available “Spare” discs.
+**Step 2:** Validate the available `Spare` discs.

 To begin with, there are two ways to encrypt an aggregate; initially when it is created or the live conversion of an existing one.
 Initially I will be creating a new aggregate and then in another tutorial I will show you how easy is to convert an existing one.
-To create an aggregate you need to have disk drives available or in the “spare” state as NetApp commonly calls it.
+To create an aggregate you need to have disk drives available or in the `spare` state as NetApp commonly calls it.

-The **storage aggregate show-spare-disks** command allows us to see how many partitioned disks are available on the node where i will create the new encrypted aggregate.
-In this particular case you can see that there are 24 partitioned disks using the “Root-Data1-Data2” option.
+The `storage aggregate show-spare-disks` command allows us to see how many partitioned disks are available on the node where i will create the new encrypted aggregate.
+In this particular case you can see that there are 24 partitioned disks using the `Root-Data1-Data2` option.
 To learn more about this disk strategy please follow the link below:

 > [ADP(v1) and ADPv2 in a nutshell, it’s delicious!](https://blog.iops.ca/2016/11/10/adpv1-and-adpv2-in-a-nutshell-its-delicious/)
 >